yuiphp/core/roadmap.md

 - [ ] Queue(Only Redis): Implement a queue system.
 - [ ] Events: Implement an event system (Laravel like).
 - [ ] WebSockets (With FrankenPHP): Implement a WebSocket system.

+## Possible features
+- [ ] Script "What i need docs" that will check what is missing in the documentation based on the source code.
+- [ ] Script "What i need tests" that will check what is missing in the tests based on the source code.